PostgreSQL For Loop

 END LOOP;

 Note: There is no break statement in Pl/pgsql.
-It misleading to it.
+It is misleading to it.
 If you want, raise exception can be used.

 • EXIT is used to terminate the loop in PostgreSQL